Bert and Vera Thiess Scholarship in Civil Engineering

 - a copy of your resume

-- a copy of your Year 12 report and ATAR Advice Notice (or equivalent and if applicable)
+- a copy of your Year 12 report and ATAR Advice Notice (or equivalent and if you are a commencing student)

 - demonstrated financial hardship (i.e. Centrelink statement, ATO notice, payslips, etc.)